Sohoton cave tour

 Tarzan jump @Sohoton cave tour

-On the way back to Siargoa we stopped at the Crystal cave, which was not worth getting off the boat for.
+On the way back to Siargoa we stopped at the Crystal cave, which was not worth getting off the boat for, bur we all went in.

 leaving Crystal cave @Bucas Grande